GetPageSpeed/nginx-extras-docs/docs/lua/maxminddb.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-maxminddb [v1.3.6](https://github.com/anjia0532/lua-resty-maxminddb/releases/tag/v1.3.6){target=_blank} released on Sep 09 2025.
+This document describes lua-resty-maxminddb [v1.3.7](https://github.com/anjia0532/lua-resty-maxminddb/releases/tag/v1.3.7){target=_blank} released on Dec 08 2025.

 <hr />
 lua-resty-maxminddb - A Lua library for reading [MaxMind's Geolocation database format](https://maxmind.github.io/MaxMind-DB/)  (aka mmdb or geoip2).